Nerajno/begin-to-code/lessons/python/lesson-2/presentation.md

 ```

 ---
-which has to decide what price to charge based on the size.
+Then it has to decide what price to charge based on the size.
 This is the
 conditional to test for small.

 Let's say the size the user entered was "big".
 It would skip this consequent